 My very first BASE jump was from Kjerag Mountain, which is on the shore of Lysefjorden, in the village of Lysebotn, Norway.
 I traveled there with a group of friends and we spent a glorious week climbing and leaping from that mountain.
 It was a fantastic, unforgettable adventure; however, even after that trip, I was still not convinced that I would continue BASE jumping.

-Skydiving is a gateway to BASE jumping.
-BASE is an acronym which stands for Building-Antenna-Span-Earth.
-These are the objects from which the BASE jumpers leap.
-I steered clear of it for a long time, fully believing I would never BASE jump.
-No way was I ever doing that!
-But then one day, while at a BASE jumping competition event, supporting my friends who were competing, my friend Lisa said to me "Ya know, we should start our own all-girls team.
-There has never been an all-women team in the BASE competition circuit."
-The moment I heard competition and all-girls team, my ears perked right up, and my head spun toward her.
-"Oh reeeeeally???"
-I replied, full of curiosity and possibility. ...and the rest - as they say - is history!
+But then one day, while at a BASE competition event (I was only there to support my friends who were competing, of course), my friend Lisa said to me "Ya know, we should start our own all-girls team."
+I smiled and said "you had me at competition and all-girls team." ...and the rest - as they say - is history!
 We had named the team and chosen the remaining two members within the hour!